Our Board & Advisors

 Steve is a lecturer, team coach and glass artist all in one.
 After 16 years with Fidelity Investments, Steve retired and has launched his second set of careers.

 Helping individuals, teams and businesses succeed has been a common thread throughout Steve’s 30-year career.
 Along with his day-to-day work, Steve regularly lectures with the Stockholm School of Economics and guest lectures at Boston University and with the Conference Board.
 Steve is a Partner of Wellesley Partners.

 Involvement in the community is a core value with Steve.
-He is Chairman of Natick’s Personnel Board, Chairman of the Metrowest Visitor’s Bureau, Incorporator of Middlesex Saving Bank and is a member of the Investment Committee of the Natick Service Council.
+He is Chairman of Natick’s Personnel Board, Chairman of the MetroWest Visitor’s Bureau, Incorporator of Middlesex Saving Bank and serves on NSC's Investment Committee.
 Steve is a Trustee of Allegheny College serving on the Executive and Audit Committees and Chairs the Investment Committee.

-Her position focuses on daily management and decision making/resolution of administration, financial, staff and contractors.
+Eva's role focuses on daily management and decision making/resolution of administration, financial, staff and contractors.

+Eva has spent her entire life in Natick.
+She and her husband have raised two daughters here and managed a family business in town for over 25 years.
 Eva has been a town meeting member and served on various committees throughout the years.
-She is especially honored and proud to have the opportunity to be part of the Natick Service Council Board
+She is especially honored and proud to have the opportunity to have a guiding role on the Natick Service Council Board of Directors.

 Violetta A. Tutuny